OpenMined/PySyft/README.md

 make run
 ```

-## For Contributors

-If you are interested in contributing to Syft, first check out our [Contributor Quickstart Guide](https://github.com/OpenMined/Docs/blob/master/contributing/quickstart.md) and then sign into our [Slack Team](https://openmined.slack.com/) channel #syft to let us know which projects sound interesting to you! (or propose your own!).

-## Running tests
+### Tests

 ```sh
 cd PySyft
 make test
 ```

+## For Contributors

+If you are interested in contributing to Syft, first check out our [Contributor Quickstart Guide](https://github.com/OpenMined/Docs/blob/master/contributing/quickstart.md) and then sign into our [Slack Team](https://openmined.slack.com/) channel #syft to let us know which projects sound interesting to you! (or propose your own!).

 ## Relevant Literature